 - Transaction Type (check, deposit, bill payment, etc).

-- Number of the document paper (if applicable).
+- A number of the document paper (if applicable).

 For this article, this is everything.
-A great feature that supports and escorts you through unforeseen tough times is the QuickBooks audit trail.
+A great feature that Consultants and escorts you through unforeseen tough times is the QuickBooks audit trail.
 You should also realize that using ‘Audit Trail’ will slow QB’s pace down, but still, as you get a ‘permanent record’ of who is doing and what is going on, it is an important feature.
-In any case, you face any difficulty feel free to make a call at QuickBooks technical support Toll-Free number +1-800-865-4183.
+In any case, if you face any difficulty feel free to make a call at QuickBooks help toll-Free number.
 You call also drop an email at or do a live chat with dedicated professionals.

 How do I find Audit Trial in QuickBooks Pro, Premier, and Enterprise?